Latest News – March 2018

 The owners of the State Theatre are working to find a theatrical tenant for the Theatre, and are currently talking to a number of organizations.
 LAHTF will continue to advocate for the best theatrical use for this important historic theatre.

 Opened as Loew’s State in November 1921, the theatre was Loew’s west coast showcase movie palace, later becoming the downtown Los Angeles home for first-run MGM movies.
-It is the largest theatre on Broadway by audience capacity (originally 2,450, now 2,387).
+It is the largest theatre on Broadway by audience capacity (originally report as 2,450, now approximately 2,000).

 The State was designed by Charles Peter Weeks and William Day, of architectural firm Weeks & Day, in a Spanish Renaissance style, and is incorporated into a splendid 12-story Beaux Arts office block called the United Building.
 Situated at the intersection of downtown Los Angeles’ busiest retail streets of the early 1920s, the building extends half a block along 7th St and one-third of a block along Broadway, and is the city’s largest brick-clad building.
 The theatre originally boasted two marquees with entrances on both Broadway and 7th, however the 7th St entrance was closed in 1936.

-Operation of the theatre was turned-over to United Artists in 1941 and the theatre’s name changed to the State Theatre.
-I n 1963 the State was acquired by Metropolitan Theatres and subsequently featured many general release movies dubbed into Spanish.
+Operation of the theatre was turned-over to United Artists in 1949 and the theatre’s name changed to the State Theatre.
+In early 1963 the State was acquired by Metropolitan Theatres and subsequently featured many general release movies dubbed into Spanish.
 Metropolitan Theatres closed the State in 1997.
 In 1998 the theatre was leased by church group Cathedral Of Faith (Catedral de la Fe), who occupied the theatre for 20 years.

 The State is owned by The Broadway Theatre Group, who also own the Palace, the Los Angeles and Tower theatres, all on Broadway in Downtown Los Angeles.